Barry Barto

-Barry Barto is an American retired soccer midfielder and college coach.
+Barry Barto (born January 7, 1950) is an American retired soccer midfielder and college coach.
 He played in the North American Soccer League and coached for thirty years at Philadelphia Textile and UNLV.

 Player

 College and NASL

 Barto grew up in Philadelphia where he began playing soccer when eleven years old.
 He attended Philadelphia Textile where he played on the school's soccer team from 1969 to 1972.
 He was a two-time second team All-American.
 He graduated with a degree in marketing.
 That year the North American Soccer League (NASL) held its first college draft and the Montreal Olympique selected Barto in the third round.
 Despite his low standing in the draft, Barto finished second to Mike Winter for Rookie of the Year.

 At the end of the season, the Philadelphia Atoms, an NASL expansion franchise, traded for Barto as part of its efforts to create a team dominated by American, and preferably local, players.
 In 1973, the Atoms took the NASL championship and Barto was selected as an All Star Honorable Mention (third team).
 Barto remained with the Atoms through the 1976 season, the Atoms last.
 He then moved to the Fort Lauderdale Strikers where he played in only one game as a defender in 1977.
 At the end of the season, he retired from playing.
 By that time, he had already begun his second career, coaching.